GBrenner1/InfoMgmtFurnitureRentalSystem/README.md

 * Reports sometimes have inproper tabbing

 TO RUN THE PROGRAM:
+* Load in Nuget package for MySQLData
-* Load into visual studio and run
+* Load into Visual Studio and run